Officials Committee for Domestic and External Security Co-ordination

-The group is headed by the head of the Department of the Prime Minister and Cabinet, Andrew Kibblewhite.
+The group is headed by the chief executive of the Department of the Prime Minister and Cabinet, Ben King.

 Notable incidents

 The group was involved in the anti-terror raids that occurred on 15 October 2007 and may be involved in some organised crime work.

 It met on the day of the Christchurch mosque shootings on 15 March 2019 to coordinate the government's response.